sst2105/Pitchmate/README.md

 # Pitchmate

-**Your personal guide to applying at startups — not generic advice, actual intel.**
+**Your personal guide to applying at startups that is not generic advice, actual intel.**

 Most career tools are built to beat ATS systems.
 Pitchmate is built for a different problem: you found a startup you want to work at, you have a resume, and you have no idea how to pitch yourself in a way that lands with a founder.